 - Exploration: Discover the different parts of the station and imagine its past activity.

-5: The Village of Perillos
+5: The Village of Périllos

 Site Features

-- Infrastructure: Stone houses, church, cobbled streets.
+- Infrastructure: Stone houses, church, paved streets.

-- State of Disrepair: Partially in ruins, some houses still standing.
+- State of disrepair: Partially in ruins, some houses still standing.

-- Access: Free access, but caution required.
+- Access: Free access, but caution is advised.

 - Photography: Capturing the rural atmosphere and the remains of the village.